stubma/cocos2dx-classical/README.md

 * CCEGLViewProtocol adds redispatchTouchBegin and getDispatchingTouch method, mainly for drag and drop implementation
 * CCRepeatForever override stop method
 * setShaderProgram can specify uniform values so that one shader can be shared by many nodes
+* Added some built-in shaders, such as flash(flash node), blur(make node blur), matrix(convert color with a matrix), lighting(convert color with addition/multiply), shine(show a moving shining bar), outline(show a outline for a node, can glow), laser(a laser bar, for fun).
+Some shaders are wrapped by an Action for easy usage, like CCFlash/CCShine, and you can find some demo in cocos2dx-better
 * CCNode adds nodeToAncestorTransform, ancestorToNodeTransform, convertToParentSpace, convertToParentSpaceAR
 * CCNode add onChildWillDetach, a child can notify parent when it removes self.
 * CCNode add isVisibleInTree method